MorphiaOrg/.github/GOVERNANCE.md

   - Update Contact Information and other content to match the practices of your project
   - Delete YAML frontmatter when you are good to go
 ---
-# [Project Name] Governance
+# Morphia Governance

-This document outlines the governance model for [Project Name].
+This document outlines the governance model for Morphia.
 This governance model is designed to uphold the principles of transparency, open collaboration, and community involvement.

 [cfc]: https://www.commonhaus.org/bylaws/cf-council.html